-Munroe’s efforts in 2014 helped the squad bring home its third Southeastern Conference Championship in the past five years and become the second overall seed for the NCAA Tournament.
+Munroe’s efforts in 2015 helped the squad make its ninth trip to Omaha, Neb., for the NCAA College World Series and the Gators also claimed the SEC Tournament in Hoover, Ala.
 UF reached Regionals every year that he was on the coaching staff as a volunteer assistant and as a student assistant.

 In helping Florida reach the 2009 NCAA Gainesville Super Regional as a junior, Munroe played in 51 games, starting 40 games behind the plate and four as the designated hitter.
 He hit .270 with 26 RBI, 23 runs, 11 walks, seven doubles and five homers and was 3-for-4 on the basepaths.
 In SEC play, Munroe batted .275 with 14 runs, 14 RBI and five doubles.
 Eight of his 25 hits in league play went for extra bases, as he had five doubles and three round-trippers.
 He started two of the three games at catcher during the NCAA Gainesville Regional and was 2-for-5 in the finale against Miami (FL), with an RBI grounder in the five-run first inning and he later doubled and scored in the third stanza.
 Munroe delivered the game-winning hit, a walk-off single with a one-out and the bases loaded in the bottom of the ninth, to down Florida State on St. Patrick’s Day, when he was 3-for-5 with two RBI.